 Danielle Glynn of Saint Petersburg, Florida, trained with Florida West Ballet and at the Academy of Ballet Arts.
-She attended the University of Missouri-Kansas City Conservatory of Music and Dance, graduating with a BFA in Dance.
-While she was there, she performed in The Nutcracker, Giselle, and Serenade with the Kansas City Ballet corps de ballet.
+She graduated from the University of Missouri-Kansas City Conservatory of Music and Dance with a BFA in Dance.
+While she was there, she performed in The Nutcracker, Giselle, and Serenade with the Kansas City Ballet.
 After graduation, Ms. Glynn danced with the Montgomery Ballet and the Albany Berkshire Ballet.
 Ms. Glynn joined BPB in 2015 and enjoyed dancing soloist roles such as Dew Drop in The Nutcracker and The Jumping Girl in Who Cares?.

 Originally from Brazil, Aurélio Guimarães moved to the United States in 2000.
 He began ballet training at the age of sixteen with the Diablo Ballet School and Contra Costa Ballet.
 At Robert Hill’s Orlando Ballet, he graduated from Trainee to Second Company member and performed soloist roles in Hill’s original productions.
 In 2015, he joined the Washington Ballet as a Trainee, performing lead roles such as Don Jose in Webre’s Carmen.
 After being contracted with Utah Metropolitan Ballet in 2016, he performed leading roles in works including Balanchine’s Who Cares? and The Nutcracker among other neoclassical and contemporary works.
-Mr. Guimarães is honored and excited to begin his first season with Ballet Palm Beach.
+Mr. Guimarães is honored and excited to begin his second season with Ballet Palm Beach.

 Originally from Taiwan, Sunny Hsieh immigrated to Toronto, Canada at the age of five.
 He began his dance training at the age of twelve to improve his balance for martial arts and quickly became obsessed with ballet.
 He began training seriously under Evelyn Hart and later joined Orlando Ballet School as a Trainee.
 Over the years he has been honored to work with many talented choreographers and teachers including Bridgett Zehr, Roberto Campanella, and Louis Laberge-Côté.
 This is his second season with Ballet Palm Beach.

 LILY OJEA LOVELAND

-Lily Ojea Loveland is in her tenth season with Ballet Palm Beach.
-Among many favorites, the roles of Juliet; Giselle; Marie/Sugarplum; Balanchine’s “Tschailovsky Pas De Deux” and “Who Cares”; and Colleen Smith’s “In The Mood”, “Turtle B”, “Simple Symphony”, and “Because I Said So”; stand out as her personal tops.
+Lily Ojea Loveland is in her eleventh season with Ballet Palm Beach.
+Among many favorites, the roles of Juliet; Giselle; Marie/Sugarplum; Balanchine’s Tschailovsky Pas De Deux and Who Cares?; and Colleen Smith’s In The Mood, Turtle B, Simple Symphony, and Because I Said So; stand out as her personal tops.
 She is excited to premiere contemporary and modern works in new venues throughout the season with Ballet Palm Beach.
 She adores her husband and two children, Wesley and Magnolia, and can be found at leisure and play with them whenever she finds time.
 Her favorite Bible verse is Psalm 37:4.